jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 is obvious - just because someone says that it's "human nature" (whatever that means) to act a certain way doesn't mean _I_ should act in that way.
 It's human nature to get angry at rivals and hurt them; does that make it OK to do so?
-None of the writers that I've referred to above make an arguments based on human nature.
-But this hasn't stopped writers from using this flawed justification.
+While I haven't read anything by serious philosophers to make this argument, its flaws hasn't stopped writers from using this it.

-In particular, many of the "new atheist" writers labor under the naive presumption that enlightened ethics and liberal democratic governance are commonsense corrolaries of materialist philosophy, that simply flow from the way "we're supposed to be."
+In particular, many of the "new atheist" writers labor under the naive presumption that enlightened ethics and liberal democratic governance are commonsense corrolaries of materialist philosophy, and that they simply flow from the way "we're supposed to be."
 Based on this, they make their grand claim that purging mankind of the religious impulse will result in an upswing of morality and respect for democratic norms everywhere.
-We don't have to go back and look at the examples of Stalinist USSR or Maoist China to see that this isn't a natural consequence of the imposition of atheistic philosophies; we can simply look at current events that show this to be increasingly naive, as recent democratic failures have trended with _increasing_ secularism throughout Europe and America.
-To address the obvious objection to this logic, support for nationalists is strongest by far among those who claim a religious identity but do not practice their religion.
-Examination will show that among dedicated believers, these movements have far less support.
-Lest such atheist writers thing I am practicing the "true scotsmans" fallacy, it is notable that a large chunk of the alt-right are also self-proclaimed agnostics who feel their religion is cultural signifier only.
-Serious atheistic philosophers such as John Gray have been vocal in pointing out that atheism, far from being conducive to ethical conduct and democracy, settles nothing in the ethical sense.
-So it isn't just the religious that have problems with this line of reasoning.
+We don't have to go back and look at the examples of Stalinist USSR or Maoist China to see that the forceful imposition of atheistic philosophies doesn't result in this as a natural consequence; we can simply look at current events, where recent democratic failures have trended with _increasing_ secularism throughout Europe and America.(1)

-Once one throws out the arguments of the atheistic evangelists, leaving the most serious philosophical writings, one is left with this unpromising fact: materialist philosophy hasn't given much of a consensus on what good ethical behavior is.
+Once one throws out the fallacious naturalistic arguments of the evangelists of atheism, leaving the serious defenders, one is left with this unpromising impression that materialist philosophy hasn't given much of a consensus on what good ethical behavior is.
 This is probably because such philosophers have no common point of agreement to work forward from.
-Where materialist philosophers have managed to develop coherent ethical frameworks, it is because they have posited universal ideals that are decidedly nonmaterial, and presumed that mankind should aspire to these ideals, just... because.
+Where materialist philosophers have managed to develop coherent ethical frameworks, it has worked by positing universal ideals that are decidedly nonmaterial, and presumed that mankind should aspire to these ideals, just... because.
 For instance, the ideal of Justice, as written by Rawls and others, may be practiced by material beings operating in a material univers, but Justice itself is an interloper from a different platonic universe, and fits into our three-dimentional material world no more naturally than a tesseract.

-While Nagel's book may have been animated by his distrust of the promise of future scientific breakthroughs to explain the origin of life (something referred to elsewhere as "promissary materialism"), he seems just as motivated by materialism's incompatibility with _ethical realism_.
+What does Nagel say about this?
+While his book may have been animated by his distrust of the promise of future scientific breakthroughs to explain the origin of life and the phenomenon of consciousness (something referred to elsewhere as "promissary materialism"), he seems just as motivated by materialism's incompatibility with _ethical realism_.
 Ethical realism is the notion that there are such things that are _right_ and _wrong_ independent of cultural or relative concerns.
 He explains his position thusly:

     My insistence that realism about value is not a metaphysical postulation of extra entities or properties might suggest that